behave/behave/docs/api.rst

 traditional (title case) versions: "given", "when", "then" and the generic "step".

-The decorators all take a single string argument, the string to match against the feature file step text *exactly*.
+The decorators all take a single string argument: the string to match against the feature file step text *exactly*.
 So the following step implementation code: